senoni-research/timesfm/quantile.md

 This capability is especially relevant for inventory planning challenges like VN2, where short-horizon demand forecasts feed into ordering decisions that must balance shortage vs. holding costs.
 In inventory planning, uncertainty matters as much as accuracy – an under-forecast can lead to stockouts (lost sales), while over-forecasting ties up capital in excess stock.

+Background pointers for readers:
+- The quantile head is an additional ~30M parameter component that can produce continuous quantile forecasts over long horizons (up to ~1,000 steps) on top of the base decoder-only model.
+- The intent is production‑readiness: optimize not just the point estimate but the full predictive distribution used by downstream policies.
+- TimesFM is available open-source and also as a managed option (e.g., cloud‑hosted) for easier operationalization.

 ## Why Quantile Forecasts Improve Inventory Decisions

 Traditional inventory planning often relies on a single forecast (mean or median) plus ad-hoc buffers (safety stock).
 This approach can be myopic because it doesn't explicitly account for the full demand uncertainty.
 Quantile forecasts, by contrast, directly target different probability levels of demand, which can be aligned to business service goals and cost preferences.